How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 11) Rough Idling

-Rough idling of the engine can also be caused by a failure of the camshaft position sensor.
-When the camshaft sensor goes bad, rough idle occurs due to asynchronous combustion in the cylinder.
+Rough idling is also a symptom of a faulty camshaft position sensor.
+When the sensor goes bad, a rough idle may occur because of uneven air-fuel mixture combustion in the cylinders.

 Rough Idling